Call us today: 1.800.568.8310

 The Canadian employment landscape is constantly changing.
 Keep up-to-date with the most recent trends with our monthly Employment Update.

-The unemployment rate declined by 0.1 per centage points to 5.0 percent in December.
+The unemployment rate rose 0.1 percentage points to 6.7%.

 Access Acara's Canada Employment Update in PDF Format